MuzakkirHossainMinhaz/postgresql-crud-api/README.md

 ## Contributing

-This is a personal project and contributions are not expected.
+This is my personal project for practicing PostgreSQL with Node.js and Express, and I do not expect any contributions.
 However, if you'd like to contribute to this project, please follow the standard GitHub workflow:

 1. Fork the project.
 2. Create a new branch for your feature or bug fix.